Distributed Vehicular Computing at the Dawn of 5G: a Survey: Vehicular Computing Overview

-Fog computing extends the cloud computing paradigm to provide computation, storage and network services between vehicles and traditional cloud data centres ~\cite{dastjerdi2016fog,wang2017survey}.
-Fog computing was originally introduced by Cisco to accommodate IoTs applications.
-There are rich scenarios of connectivity and interactions in vehicular networks: vehicle to vehicle, vehicle to access points, smart traffic lights and roadside units (using Wi-Fi, DSRC), vehicle to a network ( LTE, 5G), and other V2X scenarios.
-For instance, a smart traffic light node interacts locally with many sensors, which detect the presence of pedestrians and bikers, and measures the distance and speed of approaching vehicles.
+\textbf{Fog Computing (FC)} in the vehicular context refers to any intermediary computation, storage, and network services between vehicles and the cloud~\cite{dastjerdi2016fog}.
+Specifically, there are rich scenarios of connectivity and interactions in vehicular networks: vehicle to vehicle, vehicle to access points, smart traffic lights and roadside units (using Wi-Fi, DSRC), vehicle to network (using LTE, 5G), and other V2X scenarios.
+For instance, a smart traffic light node interacts locally with many sensors, which detect the presence of pedestrians and bikers, and measure the distance and speed of approaching vehicles.
 The smart traffic light in this context acts as a fog computing node (FCN).
-The fog has several characteristics which make it the ideal platform and non-trivial extension of the cloud to deliver services in infotainment, safety, traffic efficiency, and analytics~\cite{bonomi2012fog}.
+A fog computing node (FCN) can be any node with communication, computation, and storage resources.
+As shown in Figure~\ref{fig:3tiers_edgecomp}, a FCN can be a moving or parked vehicle, also referred to as vehicular fog computing (VFC)~\cite{birhanie2018mdp}, a roadside unit, or an edge device installed in a cellular base station. \textbf{Vehicular Fog Computing (VFC)} aggregates the abundant resources of individual and connected vehicles and exploits their available computing resources to enhance the application quality of service.
+VFC uses moving and parked vehicles as FCNs to offload computation tasks and provide networking services~\cite{hou2016vehicular,xiao2019quantitative,ning2019vehicular}.
+The fog has several characteristics which make it the ideal platform and non-trivial extension of the cloud to deliver services in infotainment, safety, traffic efficiency, and analytics.
 These characteristics are 1) low latency, 2) wide-spread and geo-distributed deployment, 3) location, mobility, and context-awareness, 4) interoperability, federation, and heterogeneity (deployable in various environments), and 5) support for real-time interactions~\cite{klas2015fog,bonomi2012fog}.

-Fog computing node (FCN) can be any node with communication, computation, and storage resources.
-As shown in Figure~\ref{fig:3tiers_edgecomp}, FCN can be a moving or parked vehicle (i.e. vehicular fog computing - VFC)~\cite{birhanie2018mdp}, a roadside unit, or an edge device installed in a cellular base station.

-\textbf{Vehicular Fog Computing (VFC)} is an architecture that aggregates the abundant resources of individual and connected vehicles.
-This architecture exploits the available computing resources efficiently and dramatically enhances the quality of service for applications.
-Moving and parked vehicles can be FCNs that are used by VFC to extend the fog, offload the computation and storage, and provide networking services~\cite{hou2016vehicular,xiao2019quantitative,zhu2018vehicular,ning2019vehicular}. \textbf{RSUs} can provide more diverse services for smart vehicles in their vicinities, such as navigation, video streaming, and smart traffic lights.
-They can process data, store data, and make decisions as a fog layer (i.e., area-level decisions) rather than just relay or broadcast information~\cite{huang2017vehicular}. \textbf{Edge devices} can be interconnected by a variety of, mostly wireless, communication technologies, located at the edge of the network, qualifying a fog computing system as a "mini-cloud" ~\cite{tordera2016fog,grover2018real}.